geraldrivsky/react-profi/README.md

 This is an example of my code where I use technologies: React, Redux, Typescript, Ant Design.

+The project is a calendar with the ability to assign tasks to other users.

 ## Available Scripts

 In the project directory, you can run: